-- ODT is not allowed to be used.
+- · ODT is not allowed to be used

-- The output data is no longer edge-aligned to the clock.
+- The output data is no longer edge-aligned to the clock

-- CL and CWL can only be six clocks.
+- · CL and CWL can only be six clocks

-When the DLL is disabled, timing and functionality can vary from the normal operation specifications when the DLL is enabled (see DLL Disable Mode in Commands section of the data sheet for more information).
-Disabling the DLL also implies the need to change the clock frequency (see Input Clock Frequency Change section of the data sheet for details).
+When the DLL is disabled, timing and functionality can vary from the normal operation specifications when the DLL is enabled (see DLL Disable Mode).
+Disabling the DLL also implies the need to change the clock frequency (see Input Clock Frequency Change (page 123)).